 This, of course, comes down to your individual perception of what ‘clutter’ is.
 For me, clutter is anything and everything that doesn’t add value to my life or doesn’t make me happy – so I don’t limit it to material items only.
 You can have clutter everywhere; from your closet to kitchen to to-do list to relationships.

-When it comes to traveling, I have the same minimalist mindset – traveling with as less stuff as possible.
+When it comes to travelling, I have the same minimalist mindset – travelling with as less stuff as possible.
 Minimalist travel is not really about owning less but the mentality of realizing the difference between wanting things and needing things.
 I have to be honest, sometimes for us – girls, it’s really tough – especially if we’re going on a beach holiday.
 But it’s do-able, trust me.

 Carrying less stuff not only lightens the weight of the travel bag but also your inner conscious – as you know that you have everything you need, nothing more, nothing less.

 I can’t remember the last time I’ve checked-in a suitcase.
 I travel with either a backpack or a hand-luggage.

 My packing list is very basic and so is my personal style.
 I love simple shapes, colours, and cuts.
 I don’t spend money on well-known expensive brands, just because they are expensive.
 I much rather buy the things that last, look good on me, are durable and practical.

 Obviously, everyone’s style is different – and my style may not be the same as yours, but it doesn’t mean you can’t pick up a thing or 2 from this post.
 Hopefully, below list will give you an overall idea of what you might need on the journey (or a long weekend in below example).

 Most important things: